-The term 'Virtualization' can be used in many respect of computer.
-It is the process of creating a virtual environment of something which may include hardware platforms, storage devices, OS, network resources, etc. The cloud's virtualization mainly deals with the server virtualization and how it works and why it is termed so?
+The term 'Virtualization' can be used in many respect for computers.
+It is the process of creating a virtual environment of something which may include hardware platforms, storage devices, OS, network resources, etc. The cloud's virtualization mainly deals with server virtualization and how it works, and why it is termed so?

-Over an existing operating system & hardware, we generally create a virtual machine which and above it we run other operating systems or applications.
+Over an existing operating system & hardware, we generally create a virtual machine that and above it, we run other operating systems or applications.
 This is called Hardware Virtualization.
 The virtual machine provides a separate environment that is logically distinct from its underlying hardware.
-Here, the system or the machine is the host & virtual machine is the guest machine.
-This virtual environment is managed by a firmware which is termed as a hypervisor.
+Here, the system or the machine is the host & the virtual machine is the guest machine.
+This virtual environment is managed by firmware, which is termed as a hypervisor.